Rashidun Caliphate: Public works

 Upon conquest, in almost all cases, the caliphs were burdened with the maintenance and construction of roads and bridges in return for the conquered nation's political loyalty.

 Civil welfare in Islam started in the form of the construction and purchase of wells.
 During the caliphate, the Muslims repaired many of the aging wells in the lands they conquered.

 In addition to wells, the Muslims built many tanks and canals.
 Many canals were purchased and new ones constructed.
-While some canals were excluded for the use of monks (such as a spring purchased by Talhah) and the needy, most canals were open to general public use.
+While some canals were excluded for the use of monks (such as a spring purchased by Talha ibn Ubayd Allah) and the needy, most canals were open to general public use.
 Some canals were constructed between settlements, such as the Saad canal that provided water to Anbar, and the Abi Musa Canal to provide water to Basra.

-During a famine, Umar ibn al-Khattab ordered the construction of a canal in Egypt connecting the Nile with the sea.
-The purpose of the canal was to facilitate the transport of grain to Arabia through a sea-route, hitherto transported only by land.
-The canal was constructed within a year by Amr ibn al-As, and Abdus Salam Nadiv writes that "Arabia was rid of famine for all the times to come."
+During a famine, Umar ibn al-Khattab ordered the construction of a canal in Egypt connecting the river Nile to the Red Sea.
+The purpose of the canal was to facilitate the transport of grain from Egypt to Arabia through a sea-route, hitherto transported only by land.
+The canal was constructed within a year by Amr ibn al-As, and Abdus Salam Nadvi writes that "Arabia was rid of famine for all the times to come."

-After four floods hit Mecca after Muhammad's death, Umar ordered the construction of two dams to protect the Kaaba.
+After four floods hit Mecca in the years after Muhammad's death, Umar ordered the construction of two dams to protect the Kaaba.
 He also constructed a dam near Medina to protect its fountains from flooding.

 Settlements

 The area of Basra was very sparsely populated when it was conquered by the Muslims.
 During the reign of Umar, the Muslim army found it a suitable place to construct a base.
-Later the area was settled and a mosque was erected.
+The area was later settled and a mosque was erected.

-Upon the conquest of Madyan, it was settled by Muslims.
-However, soon the environment was considered harsh, and Umar ordered the resettlement of the 40,000 settlers to Kufa.
+Upon the conquest of Midian, it was settled by Muslims.
+However, the environment was soon considered harsh, and Umar ordered the resettlement of the 40,000 settlers to Kufa.
 The new buildings were constructed from mud bricks instead of reeds, a material that was popular in the region but caught fire easily.

 During the conquest of Egypt, the area of Fustat was used by the Muslim army as a base.
 Upon the conquest of Alexandria in 641, the Muslims returned and settled in the same area.
 Initially the land was primarily used for pasture, but later buildings were constructed.

 Other already populated areas were greatly expanded.
-At Mosul, Arfaja al-Bariqi, at the command of Umar, constructed a fort, a few churches, a mosque and a locality for the Jewish population.
+At Mosul, Arfajah al-Bariqi at the command of Umar, constructed a fort, a few churches, a mosque and a locality for the Jewish population.